mkonig/focus_move_app/README.md

 For example: Coding in nvim while seeing live output in tmux.

 Moving nvim to the tmux workspace mixed up the workspace assignment.
-Using shortcuts to go to another app and back to nvim did not work because nvim was no longer on its 'bound' workspace.
+Using shortcuts to go to another app's workspace and back to nvim's workspace did not lead to the wanted result.
+Because nvim was no longer on its 'bound' workspace.
-I moved it to the tmux workspace and I would first have to move nvim back to its 'bound' workspace to make the shortcut's work.
+I would first have to move nvim back to its 'bound' workspace to make the shortcut's work.

 ## The solution